-Let's return to the proof of Proposition \ref{homo1n}.
+Let us return to the proof of Proposition \ref{homo1n}.
 If $\gamma_g$ is elliptic, then we are done.
-If $\gamma_g$ is hyperbolic, we will prove that, the choice of $g\in\cD_{2n}$ automatically implies the existence of homoclinic intersections.
-Note that no perturbation is needed in this step. \begin{lem} Let $g\in\cD_{2n}$ such that $\gamma_g$ is a hyperbolic closed geodesic.
-Then $\gamma_g$ admits some transverse homoclinic intersections. \end{lem} \begin{proof} Let $\eta_g$ be another simple closed geodesic given by Lyusternik-Shnirel'man theorem \cite{LySh,Tai}, and $\hat F_g$ be the new Poincare map induced on the new Birkhoff annulus $\hat A=A_{\eta_g}$.
+If $\gamma_g$ is hyperbolic, we will prove that the choice of $g\in\cD_{2n}$ automatically implies the existence of homoclinic intersections for $\gamma_g$.
+Note that no perturbation is needed in the following proof. \begin{lem} Let $g\in\cD_{2n}$ such that $\gamma_g$ is a hyperbolic closed geodesic.
+Then $\gamma_g$ admits some transverse homoclinic intersections. \end{lem} \begin{proof} Let $\eta_g$ be a second simple closed geodesic on $S^2$, whose existence is given by Lyusternik-Shnirel'man theorem \cite{LySh,Tai}.
+Let $\hat F_g$ be the new Poincar\'e map induced on the new Birkhoff annulus $\hat A=A_{\eta_g}$.
 Pick $y_0\in\gamma_g\cap \eta_g$ and $(y_0,u_0)$ be the point in $\hat A$ that generates $\gamma_g$.
-For the second iterate $\hat F_g^2$, the following hold: \begin{enumerate} \item every fixed point $(y,u)$ of $\hat F_g^2$ is also fixed by $F_g^2$, since it corresponds to a closed geodesic $\gamma$ that wraps around $S^2$ at most two times;
+For the second iterate $\hat F_g^2$, the following hold: \begin{enumerate} \item every fixed point $(y,u)$ of $\hat F_g^2$ is also fixed by $F_g^{2n}$, since it corresponds to a closed geodesic of uniformly bounded length;